astriaInight/RBXRequests/README.md

 Though, the built-in HTTPService already supports setting headers, this module is designed to make the experience even more intuitive.

 ### 3. Ease of use
-This module includes a single, simple dictionary as a parameter for requests.
-This dictionary should include
+Most functions in this module include a single, simple dictionary as a parameter for requests.
+This dictionary should include a URL, headers (optional), and cookies, (optional).